 If an employee voluntarily drops coverage at open enrollment, is it considered to be a COBRA triggering event?
 In most cases, the answer is no. Although an employee might voluntarily drop coverage during open enrollment for the entire family due to cost issues or the availability of preferred spousal coverage, compliance concerns could develop when it is apparent that the employee is specifically dropping coverage belonging to the spouse.
 Dropping spousal coverage at open enrollment may also look like a COBRA qualifying event, but it is not.
 (Voluntarily dropping the coverage is not a listed event connected with a loss of coverage that would trigger COBRA.)
 Nevertheless, what should employers do if this situation occurs?

 COBRA requires that group health plans offer a coverage continuation opportunity to targeted recipients.
 These recipients or "qualified beneficiaries" include the covered employee, the spouse of a covered employee, or the dependent child of a covered employee on the day before a qualifying event.
-These individuals are only entitled to COBRA if health coverage is lost as a result of a triggering event, which includes the following:
+These individuals are only entitled to COBRA if health coverage is lost as a result of a triggering event.
+These qualifying and triggering events are changes in an employee situation.

 - Termination of the covered employee's employment or a reduction of hours